 The Bachelor of Health Science is a distinctive science degree which will position you as a future leader in tackling health problems of national and global significance.
 It draws upon the world-leading strengths of ANU in medical education, biomedical science, population health, psychology, social science and public policy to prepare you for a future in medical professions.

 The Bachelor of Health Science offers a pathway to the postgraduate Doctor of Medicine and Surgery (MChD) at ANU without having to sit the GAMSAT.
-Up to 30 students will receive an offer of entry to the MChD, contingent upon their grade point average (GPA) and an interview process.
-Up to 15 of the 30 places in the MChD program are reserved for rural and Indigenous students from the Bachelor of Health Science.
+Up to 30 students will receive an offer of entry to the MChD, contingent upon their grade point average (GPA), an interview process and successful completion of the Bachelor of Health Science program.
+Up to 10 of the 30 places are reserved for rural and Indigenous students.

 Bachelor of Philosophy (PhB)

 The Bachelor of Philosophy (Honours) or PhB is a unique program that allows intellectually ambitious students to explore their interests, develop research skills and have one-on-one mentoring by leading academics.

 The PhB offers an excellent pathway to the postgraduate Doctor of Medicine and Surgery (MChD) at ANU without having to sit the GAMSAT.
 Student must indicate their interest to undertake the PhB/MChD pathway to the PhB coordinator.
 Entry into the MChD is contingent upon meeting the academic criteria and an interview process.